furqonajiy/meta-front-end-developer-professional-certificate/C1-introduction-to-front-end-development/W2/C1W2A2-styling-a-page/README.md

 # Lab Instructions: Create and style a webpage

-In this exercise you will you will practice building your webpage using HTML and CSS.<br><br>
+In this exercise you will practice building your webpage using HTML and CSS.<br><br>

 > ### **Tips: Before you Begin**
 > #### **To view your code and instructions side-by-side**, select the following in your VSCode toolbar:
 > - View -> Editor Layout -> Two Columns
-> - To view this file in Preview mode, right click on this README.md file and `Open Preview`
+> - To view this file in Preview mode, right-click on this README.md file and `Open Preview`
 > - Select your code file in the code tree, which will open it up in a new VSCode tab.
 > - Drag your assessment code files over to the second column.
 > - Great work!
 You can now see instructions and code at the same time.